 Thomas Weimbs PhD

 Thomas Weimbs is a professor at the University of California in Santa Barbara (UCSB) where he directs a research laboratory focused on polycystic kidney disease (PKD).
 He received his doctoral degree from the University of Cologne, Germany, and then conducted postdoctoral research at the University of California in San Francisco.
 In 1999, he started his first independent research laboratory at the Lerner Research Institute of the Cleveland Clinic as an assistant professor.
 There, he started to research PKD after he was approached by a local family affected by PKD who financially supported PKD research in his newly-founded laboratory.
 Their family foundation still supports PKD research in Dr. Weimbs' lab today.
 In 2005, Dr. Weimbs moved his laboratory back to California to join the Department of Molecular, Cellular, and Developmental Biology at UCSB.
 His laboratory studies molecular mechanisms underlying PKD with an emphasis towards developing new therapies.
 Research from Dr. Weimbs’ lab has led to a better understanding of PKD and led to novel methods to deliver therapeutics specifically to polycystic kidneys.
-Some of the most recent research has led to the discovery that commonly available, and safe, natural compounds can prevent cyst growth in animal models on PKD.
+Some of the most recent research has led to the discovery that dietary interventions and natural metabolites strongly slow PKD progression in animal models.
+This led to the launch of Santa Barbara Nutrients with the goal to make these approaches available for the nutritional management of PKD and to support kidney health.
 Research in Dr. Weimbs’ laboratory has been funded by grants from federal agencies, including the National Institutes of Health and the Department of Defense, by private foundations, including the Lillian Goldman Charitable Trust, the Amy P. Goldman Foundation and the Jarrett Family Fund, as well as several biotech companies.
 For more information on research in the Weimbs lab, see https://labs.mcdb.ucsb.edu/weimbs/thomas/

 In his free time (what free time?), Thomas enjoys playing the saxophone in his jazz band (no, you wouldn't have heard of them...).